The Car Connection BMW i8 Overview

 Both cars are built in two parts: an aluminum platform holds the battery, electric motor, and other powertrain components, while a body shell made of carbon-fiber-reinforced plastic (CFRP) sits on top.
 The combination is light, durable, and cutting-edge, with BMW about to become the world's leading automaker in the use of carbon fiber in mass production.
-The total weight of the BMW i8 is expected to be about 3,000 pounds, perhaps slightly more.
+The total weight of the BMW i8 is 3,455 pounds.

 To go along with the nonstandard powertrain, BMW offers the i8 in different "Worlds" instead of what would normally be referred to as trim levels.
 Basically design-and-options packages, the worlds act like curated paths for the buyer to follow.
 At the top, the Pure Impulse world includes all of the otherwise optional features, with a final MSRP just north of $150,000.

 After a brief 2014 model year, the i8 returned for 2015 with one small change: Comfort Access has now been made standard on all models.
 For 2016, laser headlights were made available on American-market cars.